tasb/ansible-training/labs/lab05.md

 Now it's time for you to use the role in a playbook.

-Create a playbook named `playbook.yml` and use the role `lab.usersandgroups` to manage the users and groups.
+Create a playbook named `playbook.yml` on folder `lab05`.

+This playbook will use the role `lab.usersandgroups` to manage the users and groups.

+The file should have the following content:

 ```yaml
 ---